 Train: Take the early morning train Rupashi Bangla (literaly meaning Beautiful Bengal) from Howrah station.
 Eat the Jhalmuri and chop.
 Drink some green coconut water.
 In three and a half hours, you shall reach Bishnupur station.
 In case you are traveling by Purulia Express, you will reach there by night and need to look for a lodge.

 By Bus: Housed at Esplanade/Dharmatala area of Kolkata, you shall find multiple state transport bus plying frequently to Bishnupur.
 Within 4/5 hours, you shall cover 150 km.
-Frequent bus leaves from Durgapur, Bankura, Bardhaman as well.
+Frequent bus leaves from Durgapur, Bankura, Bardhaman, even Darjeeling!

 Once alighted, you can cover the whole city by walking, or taking the Rickshaws.
 Get a map or the books streetvendors sell for INR 10.
 It lists out all the temples and

 Road trip: Have a car?
-Roadtrip is the other option.
+Roadtrip to Bishnupur is the other option.
+Expect nature unfold in scenic manner as you traverse through the highways of hinterlands of Bengal!

 Exploring the heritage of Bishnupur, with its legend and labyrinths

 The sound and smell of legend thrives in the sprawling gardens of the temple compound.
 As I entered the labyrinth of Rasmancha, and the earthen paths became darker than usual, my mind automatically sought out help from the goddess of the land, Bipodtarini.
-The goddess who saved the Hindu queen from the sin of touching beef.
+The goddess who saved the Hindu queen from the sin of touching beef, an act of blasphemy in local rituals.
 The queen could have been killed by the warrior Malla king, but her prayers turned the meat into bright red hibiscus.